 Directors and biographical details

-Daniel Topping – Daniel is Chief Investment Officer and a Nominee Director on the board of seven portfolio companies.
-As a member of the New Business Committee he evaluates new and existing investment opportunities.
+Daniel Topping – Daniel is Chief Investment Officer and a Nominee Director on the board of several of the portfolio companies.
+Daniel is the Senior Executive with overall responsibility for the portfolio and investment strategy for the Group, working alongside the Board and Investment Directors to find, structure, develop, support and monitor the portfolio.
+Daniel also evaluates new and existing investment opportunities.
 He is a member of the Investment Committee, the Nominations Committee and the Valuation Committee.

 Jonathan Newman – Jonathan is the Group Finance Director.
-He is responsible for the group finance function.
-He is a member of the Investment Committee and the Valuation Committee.
+Jonathan is responsible for the Group’s finance function, providing strategic financial advice to all companies within the Group’s portfolio and evaluating new investment opportunities.
+He is a member of the Investment Committee and the Valuation Committee, and currently serves as a Board Director for CBC UK Limited and LEBC Holdings Limited.

 Pankaj Lakhani – Pankaj is a non-executive director, the Chairman of the Remuneration and Audit Committee and a member of the Valuation Committee and the Nominations Committee.